-- 1. Emphasize grammar, logic, and rhetoric in all subjects. - Grammar is to be understood as the fundamental rules and data of each subject. - Logic is to be understood as the ordered relationship of particulars in each subject. - Rhetoric is to be understood as the means by which the grammar and logic of each subject is clearly expressed via the written and spoken word. - 2.
-Encourage every student to develop a love for learning and to live up to his academic potential. - 3.
+- 1. Provide a clear model of the Christian life and the embodiment of the Core Virtues in the lives of our faculty, staff, and board (Matthew 22:37-40). - 2.
+Encourage every student to begin and/or further develop his relationship with God the Father through Christ (Matthew 28:18-20). - 3.
+Emphasize grammar, logic, and rhetoric in all subjects. - Grammar is to be understood as the fundamental rules and data of each subject. - Logic is to be understood as the ordered relationship of particulars in each subject. - Rhetoric is to be understood as the means by which the grammar and logic of each subject is clearly expressed via the written and spoken word. - 4.
+Encourage every student to develop a love for learning and to live up to his academic potential. - 5.
 Provide an orderly atmosphere conducive to the attainment of the above goals.